Asterion II

-MS Asterion II is a Greek ferry and is currently operated by ANEK Lines.

 Asterion II is a ro-ro/passenger ferry, built in 1991 at Mitsubishi Heavy Industries at Kobe, Japan, and put into service by ANEK in 2018 (previously operated under different names and owners).
 She holds a total of 720 passengers, 840 cars and 117 trucks and has 451 beds for passengers.
 She has two 14-cyl MAN-B&W-Mitsubishi 14V52/55B engines, with combined power of 18,460 kW and reaches speeds of up to 22 knots.
 She was named after Asterion of Crete, a mythical king of Crete and has the flag of Cyprus, making it the only ship of the fleet with a non-Greek flag.
 It also features 3 Daihatsu 6DL-28 electric engines of 1,800 ps each (5,400ps) and 3 1500KVA FEK55E-10 generators.
 The ship belongs to the Sing-Lloyd class.

 History

 1990–2011: construction and first years

 The ship was built by Mitsubishi Heavy Industries, Kobe, Japan.
 She was launched on 8 November 1990.
 The ship was originally named Ishikari after a river in Hokkaido and had to replace an older ship named Ishikari, who was sold in Strintzis Lines by 1990.
 7. Delivered on 18 March 1998 at Taiheiyō Ferry (Pacific Ferry Co).
 She was routed on the line Nagoya - Sendai - Tomakomai, but was also used as a cruiser on the Ogasawara islands.